 (1900 Times Atlas of the World)

-1204 Venice acquires the island of Euboea (at the time called Negroponte) as a consequence of the fall of the Byzantine Empire
+1204 Venice acquires the island of Euboea (at the time called Negroponte) as a consequence of the Latin conquest of Constantinople

-1470 The Turks seize the island and this gain is confirmed by the peace treaty signed at the end of the first Venetian-Turkish war (1463-79)
+1470 The Ottomans conquer the island and this gain is confirmed by the peace treaty of 1479

-1688 Vain attempt by Francesco Morosini to conquer the island
+1688 Francesco Morosini after having seized Athens makes an attempt to conquer the island

-View of the fortress (under the blue line) and of the sea tower from the harbour of Karistos and a cipollino column at Sabratha in Libya
+(left) View of the fortress (under the blue line) and of the sea tower from the mordern harbour of Karistos; (right) a "cipollino" column of the Forum of Sabratha in Libya

 Approaching the fortress

-Karistos was called Castelrosso (red castle) by the Venetians most likely because of the reddish colour of the clayey ground upon which it was built.
+Karistos was located on a hill a few miles from the sea.
+The Venetians made the bay of Karistos a key station in their trade with Constantinople and the ports of the Aegean Sea.
+Their convoys circumnavigated the Peloponnese and reached Karistos where the ships parted company and reached their specific destinations.
+The town was called Castelrosso (red castle) by the Venetians most likely because of the reddish colour of the clayey ground upon which it was built.
 It is not to be confused with Castelrosso (d'Asia).

 The walls and a (restored) tower

 The castle and the fortifications were built by the Venetians to protect Karistos from being attacked by the Genoese.
-Venice and Genoa in the XIIIth and XIVth centuries were interested only in destroying each other's commercial interests.
-The walls and the towers of Karistos were not upgraded to the needs of artillery warfare and Karistos was conquered by the Turks in 1470.
+Venice and Genoa in the XIIIth and XIVth centuries were struggling for hegemony in the Aegean Sea and more in general in the Levant.
+The walls and the towers of Karistos were not upgraded to the needs of artillery warfare and Karistos was conquered by the Ottomans in 1470.

 View from the fortress

-The view from the fortress takes in the whole bay and on a clear day also Attica and some islands of the Cyclades can be seen.
+The view from the fortress takes in the whole bay and on a clear day also Attica and many islands.

 The tower protecting the bay

-The tower protecting the bay shows some "boxes" projecting beyond the walls.
+The tower shows some "boxes" projecting beyond the walls.
 They were used to throw stones and hot oil upon the assailants.
-The background of this page shows a modern winged lion standing on a column in the main square of Karistos.
+The background image of this page shows a modern Winged Lion, the symbol of Venice, standing on a column in the main square of Karistos.